-(2) If, within seven days after he is so informed, the Governor or Minister, by writing addressed to the President,

-Disqualification of Governor or Minister appointed by President from public office. agrees to the disqualification, he shall be disqualified from holding public office for the period fixed by the President.
+(2) If, within seven days after he is so informed, the Governor or Minister, by writing addressed to the President, agrees to the disqualification, he shall be disqualified from holding public office for the period fixed by the President.

 (3) If the Governor or Minister does not agree to the disqualification, the President shall forthwith refer the matter for inquiry to a Tribunal consisting of a Judge of the Supreme Court appointed by the President after consultation with the Chief Justice of the Supreme Court.